riscvarchive/risc-v-getting-started-guide/source/zephyr-litex.rst

          Support for LiteX is available in Renode since version 1.7 - download pre-built packages `from GitHub <https://github.com/renode/renode/releases/tag/v1.7>`_.
 Refer to the `Renode README <https://github.com/renode/renode#installation>`_ for more detailed installation instructions.

-      Start Renode and create an instance of emulated LiteX+VexRiscv:
+      Start Renode and create a simulated instance of LiteX+VexRiscv:

       .. code-block:: text